Cerebras WSE-3 - The Wafer-Scale AI Engine

 Weak fit:

-• Startups or small teams that cannot justify multi-million dollar hardware purchases
+- Startups or small teams that can't justify multi-million dollar hardware purchases

-• Workloads where the model fits comfortably in GPU HBM and bandwidth is not the bottleneck
+- Workloads where the model fits comfortably in GPU HBM and bandwidth isn't the bottleneck

 Strengths

-• 900,000 cores on a single wafer eliminates inter-chip communication overhead
+- 900,000 cores on a single wafer removes inter-chip communication overhead

 Weaknesses